pkmn/engine/src/lib/gen1/README.md

-Further global engine issues such as [broken move selection](https://www.smogon.com/forums/threads/rby-fight-button-simulation-improvements-fix-partial-trapping-improve-counter.3673280/#post-8655897), using move name instead of slot to determine move identity, implementing volatiles statuses incorrectly, not understanding how moves which call other moves work, or not implementing stat modification properly means that it isn't possible to completely implement Pokémon Showdown's behavior for the following moves (the pkmn engine attempts to reproduce as much of the behavior that can be reproduced without making data structure changes or dramatically deviating from the correct control flow):
+Further global engine issues such as [broken move selection](https://www.smogon.com/forums/threads/rby-fight-button-simulation-improvements-fix-partial-trapping-improve-counter.3673280/#post-8655897), using move name instead of slot to determine move identity, implementing volatiles statuses incorrectly or not understanding how moves which call other moves work means that it isn't possible to completely implement Pokémon Showdown's behavior for the following moves (the pkmn engine attempts to reproduce as much of the behavior that can be reproduced without making data structure changes or dramatically deviating from the correct control flow):

 - **Wrap**: Partial trapping moves like Wrap are implemented on Pokémon Showdown with an artifical `partialtrappinglock` volatile as opposed to how it works on the cartridge which simply relies on